When you work hard, resupply, keep watch, and keep everything running, restore up to 1d6 Supply.

 For each dot you have in Mystical Work, you gain influence over one Mystical Sphere.

 Mystical work comes in all shapes and sizes.
+Explain to the group the nature of your mystical practice.
 Some folks speak with spirits and corral them to their will.
 Others leave their bodies to enter the ethereal plane and interface with the world of thoughts, auras, and energies directly.
-Some simply memorise spells and incantations to manipulate arcane forces, or let themselves become conduits for magical energies, ready to be unleashed at a moments notice.[o]
+Some simply memorise spells and incantations to manipulate arcane forces, or let themselves become conduits for magical energies, ready to be unleashed at a moments notice.[l]

 Describe your character’s appearance and demeanour.